 SHERCO 450 FOUR-STROKES

 The big bikes in the Sherco line are the basis for the TVS Sherco team’s rally effort.
 At the Dakar Rally this year, Michael Metge won a stage, which is unheard-of for a such a small team with a fraction of the budget of KTM, Husky or Honda.
 The 450 probably got the most mechanical changes of all the 2020 models.
 The cam chain, crankshaft, primary drive and a long list of other pieces were lightened to reduce spinning inertia.
 It resulted in a dramatic improvement.
 When I rode the newly presented 2019 models one year ago in France, the 450 was a beast that was too intimidating for narrow trails.
 I didn’t feel that way at all this year.
 It’s fascinating how reductions in rotating mass can make such a huge difference in manageability.

 These are just my initial impressions after one day of riding.
-A more detailed account as well as a full list of the actual mechanical updates for 2020 will be found in the September, 2019 print edition of Dirt Bike.
+A more detailed account as well as a full list of the actual mechanical updates for 2020 will be in the print edition of DB.

 See you next week